-\ Mahesh Asoor, "the buffalo-headed monster," whose overthrow is the most noted exploit of Cali, the consort of Siva.
+Mahesh Asoor, "the buffalo-headed monster," whose overthrow is the most noted exploit of Cali, the consort of Siva.
 This goddess is still worshipped under the name of Chamoondee (the discomfiter of enemies) on the hill of Mysoor, in a temple famed at one period for human sacrifices.
 (Wilks' Mysoor, i.
 34.)

 † Hamilton states, that from remote antiquity the male offspring of the tamburetties, or princesses of Attinga, had inherited the sovereignty of Travancore, and continued to do so until the middle of the eighteenth century, when the reigning "tamburetty" was prevailed upon to transfer the authority to the male line.
-The conquests made by the Tanjore ruler, between 1740 and 1755, are attributed to the efficiency of a healy of the reigning of the Prociency of a body of troops disciplined after the European manner by Eustachius de Lanoy, a Flemish officer .- (East India Gazetteer, ii., 674.)
+The conquests made by the Tanjore ruler, between 1740 and 1755, are attributed to the efficiency of a body of troops disciplined after the European manner by Eustachius de Lanoy, a Flemish officer.-(East India Gazetteer, ii., 674.)